pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2021-02-09-matrix-transformation.md

     array([2, 1])

+Similary, multiplication of A with `j_hat` just gives the second column of matrix A.

 How the matrix A transforms the 2-D space?

 Here's a screenshot of the above 3B1B video that shows how we can understand this 2-D transformation by simply looking at the columns of the matrix A.

 ![ss](/assets/images/matrices-as-linear-transformations-of-space_files/Screenshot_3b1b.png)